 How many homes has your agent SOLD in the past 2 years?

 How many buyers does your agent currently represent exclusively?

 Does the agent have the qualities important to you?

 80 / 20 - Your choice?

 Questions to ask on a phone interview.

-The SECOND interview of a Agent.
+The SECOND interview of an Agent.

-Listing price for your home.
+The listing price for your home.

 All real estate people are not Realtors.
 The term Realtor can only be used by members of the association.
 There is some additional education as well as conformance to a code of ethics required.
 I would strongly recommend only using a Realtor.

 Be sure to ask for referrals and testimonial letters.
 This should include letters specifically for selling or buying homes.
 Some agents have a natural knack for buying or selling.
 I would recommend finding out the agents ratio of buying versus selling a home.